hacs/documentation/documentation/publish/include.md

 This checks if the repository is a fork when there are good reasons for the fork.

+### Check Archived

+This checks if the repository is archived.

 ### Check Owner

 _This check can fail._